WolfAlexander/TheRecruitmentSystem/docs/architecture_dok.md

 3. <b>Registration and JobApplication Services</b> has several ways of communication - using RestAPI for read and Redis for write to make sure that no write request disappear if service is down and need time to get back up again.

-The structure of the micro-serves can be seen in picture 6.1
+The structure of the micro-services can be seen in picture 6.1

 ![micro-services-deployment_diagram](./images/micro-services-deployment_diagram.png)